codefionn/pgcl/README.md

 # PGCL

-PGCL - *pretty good calculator language* - is a language to basic calculations.
+PGCL - *pretty good calculator language* - is a language for basic calculations.
 Designed for (*my*) rapid success doing calculations.

 It is a functional programming language and also a project for fun using the